elvisnipah/rockpaperscissors/README.md

 # rockpaperscissors

-This is a JavaScript program that allows the user to play a rock, paper, scissor game with the computer.
+This is a JavaScript program that allows the user to play a rock, paper, scissor game with the computer in the console of the browser.